vasilakisfil/microtypes.info/content/why.md

 How can you do changes like this and still have self-descriptive messages in evolvable and sustainable APIs?

-Through small, reusable, configurable (per API) modules which are both self-discoverable and negotiable, called MicroTypes.
+Through small, reusable, configurable (per API) modules which are both discoverable and negotiable, called MicroTypes.

 How you can do that in practice?
-As we define in FOOBAR, you can do that currently using Media Type parameters.
+As we define in <a href="/microtypes-in-http">MicroTypes in HTTP</a> section, you can do that currently using Media Type parameters.
-Imagine that your newly created MicroType is named `json-api-templated-links`, which define pretty well the new semantics of your API, essentially the templated links used instead of the plain ones, in JSON:API.
+Imagine that your newly created MicroType is named `json-api-templated-links`, which define pretty well the new semantics of your API, i.e. using templated links instead of plain ones, in JSON:API.

 A client can negotiate for the conventional JSON:API Media Type as usual: